This Queen Street mural project began with a request from local residents: “Can something be done to make this big factory more beautiful?”

 Mural Collaboration

 I’ve had the privilege of working with Jack on a number of murals.
-Bringing our ideas together, we came up with something that neither of us would have painted on our own.
-For this project, we combined our distinct styles and techniques.
+Bringing our ideas together, we came up with something that neither of us would have painted in isolation.

 We used a Graco Quick Shot airless paint sprayer to create an abstract gradient haze, something neither of us had tried before.
 It was exciting to figure it out together through a lot of creative problem solving.